Beneficial campaign fundraiser signed by Governor Federal Request Agreement

 On August 9, 2020, the date of the election in Puerto Rico, Fuentes texted: “I do not want to have any kind of communication because you do not know whether the central banks have withheld taxes.
 You have to handle this very carefully.

-“The case of Super PACs and Citizen United has greatly disrupted political campaigns because it is unregulated and has no limits.
-They are multi-million dollar companies that contribute to political candidates without any restrictions.”
+“The cases of Super PACs and Citizen United have greatly disrupted political campaigns because it is unregulated and has no limits.
+They are multi-million dollar companies that contribute to political candidates without any restrictions.

-During the 2020 election campaign, George Davila, the campaign manager of Wanda Vasquez, complained to the State Election Commission about these illegal coordination allegations.
+During the 2020 election campaign, Vasquez’s campaign manager, George Davila, filed a complaint with the state election commission alleging illegal coordination with Pierre Lucie’s campaign.

+The indictment alleges that the individual-1 was an ally of Governor Pierre Lucy, calling him “General Officer-1” and a major fundraiser seeking donations in support of the 2020 election campaign.

+“Sources, Personal-1 and Personal-2 contacted each other through text messages, email and web-based messaging applications to discuss aspects of their program, in order to avoid reporting the actual source of these donations.”

 “Music ninja.
 Analyst.
 Typical coffee lover.
 Travel evangelist.
 Proud explorer.”